michaeldgarber/at-risk-measure-sampling/code/code-for-figures.md

 output:
   html_document:
     df_print: paged
-    keep_md: true
-    preserve_yaml: false #this should get rid of the YAML
+    keep_md: true #This creates a md file which can then be displayed on github.
+See https://happygitwithr.com/rmd-test-drive.html
 ---

 This code produces Figures 1 and 2 in the manuscript.

-Load the necessary libraries.
+First, load the necessary libraries.

 ```r
 library(tidyverse)
 library(truncnorm)
 ```

+### Simulate data for the figure

 ```r